Nelson: The 16 Most Important Steps To Understand The Stock Market

 The fact of the matter is that you will be wrong at times, but that's okay.
 You will make mistakes, and they won't be tragic (hopefully).
 Some of your investments will lose money.
 It's inevitable.
 Investing is about achieving goals, not being correct all of the time.
 I remember one time I received an email from one of our members.
 He proceeded to tell me that he was so happy that we picked 8 winners, but he was extremely disappointed that 1 of our ideas did not work out.
 For some reason, he didn't understand that an 8 to 1 ratio is not only good, but unbelievably fantastic!

 Importantly, it seems that no matter how many times investors read this step, it never quite takes with them.
 For example, in the Nelson Exclusive publication, we attained a success rate (win rate) of ~75% through May 2017, but some inaugural readers were disappointed with such performance.
 Instead of being revered as fantastic stock pickers, we instead felt more like we let some readers down.
-You should know that even some of the best traders in the world only have success rates of 58% at best!
 Key takeaway: I don't care if you are Warren Buffett.
 You will be wrong at times, and that's okay.

 11) Growth Is a Component of Value.
 Unfortunately, the mutual fund industry has confused just about everyone with respect to this concept.
 There are really not growth stocks and value stocks.
 There are either undervalued stocks, fairly valued stocks, or overvalued stocks.
 Growth is a component of value.
 For example, Google (GOOG, GOOGL), which is growing fast, can be undervalued, while a company with a single-digit P/E can be overvalued.
 Though we know this is an ambitious statement, every analyst and investor should build a complete discounted cash flow model at least once in their life to see how growth fits into a value assessment.
 We'd be happy to help.
 We make available a discounted cash-flow modeling tool on our website.
 We think there is no better way to learn this important concept that Buffett has been known to utter a time or two.
 Key takeaway: There are really not growth stocks and value stocks.
 There are either undervalued stocks, fairly valued stocks, or overvalued stocks.